Air China, Air Canada to cooperate on flights

-BEIJING (Reuters) - Air China (601111.SS) and Air Canada (AC.TO) aim to kick off a comprehensive joint operation scheme late next year, which will cover all flights between the two countries, the Chinese flag carrier said late on Saturday.
+BEIJING, Nov 9 (Reuters) - Air China and Air Canada aim to kick off a comprehensive joint operation scheme late next year, which will cover all flights between the two countries, the Chinese flag carrier said late on Saturday.

 The two carriers, both members of the Star Alliance global airline network, would cooperate in sales, marketing and airport service operations for all bilateral flights, the company said in a brief statement.